Ekcof/Alchemist-trade-window/README.md

 The window for trade between player and some NPC.

-Author: Algis 'Ekcof' Khasanov @veselio
+*Author: Algis 'Ekcof' Khasanov*
+Telegram: @veselio

 ### 1. INSTALLATION
 Download this project's Unity package 'Alchemist'.